 How It’s Made: Processing Ethiopian Coffee

-Ethiopia’s coffee magic owes a lot to how it’s processed.
-Natural, or sun-dried, is the OG method.
-Farmers spread whole cherries on raised beds, letting them dry in the sun for weeks.
-The fruit stays on, soaking the beans with deep, sweet flavors—think rich berries and a velvety body.
+Ethiopia’s coffee magic comes from its processing.
+Natural, or sun-dried, is the original method.
+Farmers spread whole cherries on raised beds, drying them in the sun for weeks.
+The fruit stays on, soaking beans with deep, sweet flavors—think rich berries and a velvety body.
 It’s labor-intensive but worth it.

-Wet-processing kicked off in Yirgacheffe in ’72 and now covers over half the crop.
-Cherries get pulped within 12–24 hours of picking, fermented, washed, and dried.
+Wet-processing, started in Yirgacheffe in ’72, now covers over half the crop.
+Cherries get pulped within 12–24 hours, fermented, washed, and dried.
 The result?
 Cleaner, brighter flavors—herbal, citrusy, delicate.
-Both methods shine, and Ethiopia’s farmers nail them with skill honed over generations.
+Both methods shine, and Ethiopia’s farmers nail them with generations of skill.

 Climate and Cultivation: Nature’s Gift